 \subsection{Threat Model}

-\paragraphbe{Adversary Goals.} The adversary's objective is to infer sensitive information about the user from the browsing trace.
+\paragraphbe{Adversary Goals.} The adversary's objective is to infer sensitive user information from the browsing trace.
 We focus on two representative leakage goals that capture both short- and long-term risks.
 The first is \textbf{prompt recovery}, where the adversary seeks to infer queries functionally equivalent to the user’s original input (e.g., detecting that a user asked about ``signs of depression and seeking professional mental health support'').
 The second is \textbf{trait inference}, where the adversary profiles latent attributes such as gender, religion, and political ideology by correlating patterns across multiple browsing sessions.
-Together, these goals illustrate how metadata can expose both immediate user intent and persistent personal characteristics.
+Together, these illustrate how metadata can expose both immediate user intent and persistent personal characteristics.

-\paragraphbe{Adversary Capabilities.} The adversary can observe domain names accessed by the agent, obtained through plaintext DNS or TLS handshake metadata such as Server Name Indication (SNI).
-In addition, the adversary can track the sequence of domains accessed, capturing the order of domain visits during the agent's browsing sessions, as well as packet-level metadata including timing and payload lengths.
-By contrast, the adversary does \emph{not} see full URLs, such as query strings (e.g., \texttt{/search?q=...}), page contents including articles or forms, the plaintext of the user's original prompts, or the agent's intermediate queries.
-Visibility may also be reduced by Content Delivery Networks (CDNs), reverse proxies, or load balancers that aggregate or mask requests.
-To capture these cases, we also consider partial-visibility settings where only a subset of domains (e.g., 80\%, 60\%) is observable.
-These capabilities align with realistic adversaries such as local ISPs, corporate firewalls, VPN providers, or other on-path observers that collect encrypted metadata without decryption or manipulation.
+\paragraphbe{Adversary Capabilities.} The adversary observes domain-level metadata generated by the agent’s web activity, including domain names (via plaintext DNS or TLS handshake metadata such as SNI), the order of domain visits, and coarse packet-level features such as timing and payload sizes.
+The adversary does \emph{not} observe full URLs (e.g., query strings), page contents, user prompts, or the agent’s intermediate queries.

+In practice, visibility may be further reduced by Content Delivery Networks (CDNs), reverse proxies, or load balancers that aggregate multiple services under a small number of endpoints.
+To capture such weaker settings, we explicitly evaluate partial-visibility scenarios in which only a fraction of domains (e.g., 80\%–10\%) is observable (\autoref{tab:prompt_rec_utility}).
+These capabilities correspond to realistic on-path observers such as local ISPs, corporate firewalls, DNS resolvers, VPN providers, or shared network operators that collect encrypted metadata without decryption or manipulation.